NCERT Solutions Class 11 Chemistry Chapter 2 – Free PDF Download

-Therefore, the required energy for the ionization of hydrogen from n = 5 to n = ∞ = Energy required for n1 = 1 to n = ∞, is
+Therefore, the required energy for the ionization of hydrogen from n = 5 to n = ∞ is

-Hence, a lower amount of energy is required in order to ionize electrons in the 5th orbital of a hydrogen atom when compared to do that in the ground state of the atom.
+Hence, a lower amount of energy is required in order to ionize electrons in the 5th orbital of a hydrogen atom when compared to that in the ground state.

 Q.15.
-When the excited electron of an H atom in n = 6 drops to the ground state, the following transitions are possible:
+What is the maximum number of emission lines when the excited electron of a H atom in n = 6 drops to the ground state?

-Total no. of spectral lines emitted when an electron initially in the ‘nth‘ level drops down to the ground state can be calculated using the following expression:
+The number of spectral lines emitted when an electron in the nth level drops down to the ground state is given by

 Since n = 6, total no. spectral lines =